felipetovarhenao/bell-tutorials/public/markdown/06_functions.md

 ### Named Arguments

 Arguments are specified by name, allowing flexibility in their order.
+This requires knowing the name of the function's arguments:

 #### Syntax: